 As we mentioned previously, the primary difference between horses and ponies is their height.
 However, there are many other, less significant qualities that set the two apart.
 It is important to note that while many of these are factual, such as size, and cost, most of these differences are simply stereotypes.
 As such, there are expected exceptions to every situation.

 The defining difference between horses and ponies is simply their size.
 According to many authorities on the matter, a pony is a horse that is 14.2hh or under.
 Horses, on the other hand, are 14.3hh or taller.

 So, knowing that height is the defining characteristic between horses and ponies, how do you determine the true height of a horse?
 As you are well aware, horses are not measured using typical measurements.
 Instead of referring to a horse’s height in feet and inches, it is referred to in ‘hh’, or hands high.

 This measurement is taken from the highest point of the horse or ponies body, the withers, which are located between the shoulders at the base of the neck.
 One ‘hand’ is the equivalent of 4 inches.

 To measure the height of your horse, and determine whether they are truly a horse or a pony, have them stand square on flat ground.
 A horse’s height is commonly measured using a long ruler with a sliding attachment that can be easily lined up to the withers.

 In traditional terms of measurement, ponies are 14.2hh or approximately 58 inches and under.
 Horses are taller than 14.2hh or taller than 58 inches.

-Temperament of Horses vs. Ponies
+Temperament Differences Between Horses and Ponies

 Many equestrians, especially those who are new to the community, believe that ponies are more calm and docile and great for beginner riders rather than horses due to their smaller size.
 You should not be fooled to believe that this means they will automatically be calm.
 In fact, it is far more likely to be quite the opposite.